Self-Isolating & Travel

 - When should I self-isolate?

-- If you’ve been exposed to COVID-19 - whether in the workplace, the community or at home - and you are asymptomatic (have no symptoms), you can go work, wearing a mask at all times throughout the facility and self-monitor for symptoms for 14 days.
+If you’ve been exposed to COVID-19 at work or in the community and you are asymptomatic (have no symptoms), you can continue coming to work, but you must wear a mask at all times throughout the facility and self-monitor for symptoms for 14 days.
 If you develop symptoms during the 14 days, you are to self-isolate for 10 days.

 - Information for travellers